rakshita-vijay/bphc-dbms-project/README.md

   - **Prescription Flexibility** - The many-to-many relationship between prescriptions and drugs is elegantly handled through the `Drug_Presc` junction table, allowing doctors to prescribe multiple medications with specific quantities.

-  - **Pharmacy-Drug Marketplace** - The `Sells` relationship creates a flexible marketplace where the same drug can be sold at different pharmacies with varying prices, reflecting real market dynamics.
+  - **Pharmacy-Drug Marketplace** - The `Sells` relationship creates a flexible marketplace where the same drug can be sold at different pharmacies with varying prices, reflecting actual market dynamics.

   - **Contract Management** - Pharmaceutical companies and pharmacies are connected through formal contracts with supervisors, dates, and content tracking, enabling proper business relationship management.